FlutterFlow/flutterflow-documentation/docs/intro/ff-ui/storyboard.md

 :::info

-Our *Beta* release of Storyboarding is optimized for projects with 30 or fewer pages.
+This feature is currently in Beta.
+It is optimized for projects with 30 pages or less.

 :::